How to keep a remote team connected and create a happy workplace

 In traditional company culture, interaction and connection with colleagues are easier and collaboration can take place in many different ways, wherever people are located.
 So the challenge is to maintain that elusive connection.
 It could be a regular video chatting, call, or text message to check in or maybe a weekly ‘virtual get together’ or a happy hour.

-Make sure that everyone stays connected and you’ve restored a part of the office culture that’s key to workforce happiness.
+Make sure that everyone stays connected and you’ve established a remote work culture because that’s key to workforce happiness.

 One that’s trickier to handle is working hours.
 Should you expect home workers to be at their desks during office hours and should they be available to take phone or video calls or join online meetings at any time?
 Unless you’re insisting on timesheets, trust plays a big part here.